fariyakhatoon02-star/linux-admin-lab1/06-nfs-server-configuration/README.md

 Conclusion

-Successfully configured an NFS server in Red Hat Linux using VMware Workstation and shared a directory between the server and client.
+Successfully configured an NFS Server in Red Hat Linux using VMware Workstation and verified the shared directory between the server and client.